Jesus Alcazar/AFP/Getty Images

 Juarez, just across from El Paso, Texas, is the murder capital of Mexico and one of the world's most violent cities.
 Drug-related violence in Juarez killed more than 3,000 people last year.
 Extortion, carjacking and kidnapping are rampant.

-Workers at a maquiladora assembly plant in Juarez, across the border from El Paso, Texas, make mannequins.
+maquiladora assembly plant in Juarez, across the border from El Paso, Texas, make mannequins.
 While other parts of Mexico are moving slowly out of the recent recession, the maquiladoras have been rapidly adding jobs and boosting exports to record levels.

 That might not seem like an ideal business environment, but foreign companies are investing heavily in Juarez and other violence-plagued cities along the border.
 Cheap labor and proximity to the huge U.S. market are outweighing concerns about security.